 Make A Song Out Of It

 Have you ever had a song get stuck in your head?
 Well, this is kind of the same concept.
 Help your child make a song out of whatever they need to study and it will help them remember it a lot easier.
 It doesn’t have to be a whole song, just a little jingle.
 Try to have your child pair whatever they need to study up with a catchy beat!
 Remember that kid song, “M-I-double S-I-double S-I-double P-I”?
-It’s a perfect example of how making a song out of something helps your remember it longer!
+It’s a perfect example of how making a song out of something helps you remember it longer!

 Repetition is a great way to teach your child about memorization and recall skills.
 This is a great way to help your child remember spelling words, math formulas or important test information.
-Encourage your child to practice repetition by having them write it down a couple times until they can remember it without any help from their notes.
+Encourage your child to practice repetition by having them write it down a couple of times until they can remember it without any help from their notes.

 5 Word Limit Notecards

 Notecards are pretty much a staple when it comes to studying.
 To help your child use notecards effectively, try having them write no more than 5 words on either side of the card.
 This will help them be selective with what they want to remember, while also helping them retain the information.

 *Pro-tip: Use different color pens or highlighters, one color per notecard.
 The colors will help your child with memory recall.

 The best way to know if your child truly understands what they’re learning, is to test them on what they know.
 Get a small whiteboard and dry-erase markers, and create a mini-review test for them.
 You can get really creative by coming up with different questions, multiple answers, adding drawings, or fill in the blanks (to name a few).
 Your child can also use the whiteboard to test themselves!